tmckee09/tiktok-dl/README.md

 - Bots can steal and misuse them

   Step 1: Download Git and Node.js
-Open Terminal and Copy
+-- Open Terminal and Copy

 winget install --id Git.Git -e

--Paste in Terminal -> Type 'Y' to Confirm
+--Paste in Terminal -> Type 'Y' to Confirm
--Then Copy:
+--Then Copy:

 winget install --id OpenJS.NodeJS.LTS -e

-- Paste in Terminal -> Confirm on prompt
+-- Paste in Terminal -> Confirm on prompt

 After this, you're ready to clone the repository to your machine to edit it.
 Copy and paste this in terminal: